Chalarangelo/30-seconds-of-code/snippets/git/s/view-undo-history.md

 dateModified: 2023-05-21T21:10:59+03:00
 ---

 Sometimes, `git log` doesn't cut it, especially for commands that don't show up in your commit history.
-Fortunately, there's a way to view your "undo" history. `reflog` is basically your safety net after running "scary" commands like `git rebase`.
+Fortunately, there's a way to view your **"undo" history**. `reflog` is basically your safety net after running "scary" commands like `git rebase`.
 It allows you to see not only the commits you made, but each of the actions that led you there.

 To view you "undo" history, you can use `git reflog`, which displays the git reference log: